SFML/SFML/.github/pull_request_template.md

 <!--
 Thanks a lot for making a contribution to SFML! 🙂

+Please make sure you are targetting the correct branch.
+No more features are planned for the 2.x branches!
+(See State of Development in the readme)

-Before you create the pull request, we ask you to check the follow boxes.
-(For small changes not everything needs to ticked, but the more the better!)
+Before creating the pull request, we ask you to check the following boxes: (For small changes not everything needs to ticked, but the more the better!)

 -   [ ] Has this change been discussed on [the forum](https://en.sfml-dev.org/forums/index.php#c3) or in an issue before?
 -   [ ] Does the code follow the SFML [Code Style Guide](https://www.sfml-dev.org/style.php)?
 -   [ ] Have you provided some example/test code for your changes?
--   [ ] If you have additional steps which need to be performed list them as tasks!
+-   [ ] If you have additional steps which need to be performed, please list them as tasks!
 -->

 ## Description